-There needs to be a bigger emphasis on prevention, especially with behavioural trends and impact;

-There should be a (technology) platform where more mature companies share their practices with start-ups / younger companies incentivising companies through grant apps, funding for safety tech start-ups, and trying to get the controllers of the funding (VC - Venture Capital) to value safety.
-Safety by design is an issue tech companies need to take seriously;
+- There needs to be a bigger emphasis on prevention, especially with behavioural trends and impact; - There should be a (technology) platform where more mature companies share their practices with start-ups/younger companies incentivising companies through grant apps, funding for safety tech start-ups, and trying to get the controllers of the funding (VCs) value safety safety by design is an issue tech companies need to take seriously; - Privacy issues including encryption: Industry needs to find a way to leverage the work of hotlines and LEA to collaborate; - Training prosecutors and judges is essential to ensure they understand recorded crimes. - There should be agreement with ISPs and companies, that any images with a context relating to abuse images should also be removed.